ansys/pyfluent-visualization/doc/source/index.rst

 Features
 --------
-The primary package, ``ansys-fluent-solver``, provides features such as:
+The package, ``ansys-fluent-visualization``, provides features such as:

-- Scripting of Fluent's meshing capabilities.
-See the :ref:`ref_meshing` module for more information.
-- Scripting using Fluent's TUI commands.
-See the :ref:`ref_solver_tui`  module for more information about the available commands.
-- Scripting of a parametric study using Fluent.
 - Script post processing using Fluent's in-built post processing capabilities.
   See the :ref:`ref_postprocessing` module for more information.
 - Plotting of Fluent geometry and meshes using `PyVista